-While socialist feminists believed â€" and believe â€" that all women suffer as a result of women's oppression in class society including under capitalism and therefore are in favour of uniting all women who want to fight against that oppression under the banner of women's liberation we also understand that it is working-class women who suffer most acutely whether it be from the lack of abortion facilities on the NHS, from sexual harrasment or from economic discrimination in the workplace.
+While socialist feminists believed â€" and believe â€" that all women suffer as a result of women's oppression in class society including under capitalism and therefore are in favour of uniting all women who want to fight against that oppression under the banner of women's liberation we also understand that it is working-class women who suffer most acutely whether it be from the lack of abortion facilities on the NHS, from sexual harassment or from economic discrimination in the workplace.
 From this point of view one of our preoccupations was to make feminist ideas accessible to working-class women.

 Further, while we were strongly in favour of the autonomy of the Women's Liberation movement â€" and of women's leadership of all the struggles against our oppression â€" at the same time we were also in favour of building alliances with organisations that also involved men.
+The definition that Josette gives in her paper exactly reflects the view we had of what autonomy did and should mean - a definition and a praxis which differentiated us both from radical feminists who were committed to separatism but also from those sections of the left who retained an instrumentalist view of the role of women and the women's liberation movement.

 From the point of view of our ability to practically take forward the fight for our demands this meant two types of organisation in particular â€" the trade unions and the Labour Party.

-Our prioritiation of the trade unions was based on the understanding that even where women were the overwhelming majority of workers in a particular factory or other workplace â€" or across most of an entire industry â€" in order to win lasting victories the solidarity of other workers would be necessary.
+Our prioritization of the trade unions was based on the understanding that even where women were the overwhelming majority of workers in a particular factory or other workplace â€" or across most of an entire industry â€" in order to win lasting victories the solidarity of other workers would be necessary.
 A number of the particular moments from history that I will examine in more detail below bear that out.